code-sereti/Movie-theatre-simulation-in-python-/README.md

 # Movie-theatre-simulation-in-python-
-A Movie theatre simulation in python .
+A movie theatre simulation in python .